December 31st

 Meaning of the subhAShita:

-When in sorrow, see those that are in more sorrow; in times of pleasure, see those that have more pleasure.
+When in sorrow, see those who are in more sorrow; in times of pleasure, see those who have more pleasure.
 Just as one wouldn't offer himself to his enemies, do not give into pleasures and sorrows.

 Commentary:

-When in sorrow, one should see someone in more distress and console himself that he is better off.
-Be reminded of this line someone said, "I cried because I had no shoes until I met a man who had no feet!"
-That will be humbling enough.
+When in sorrow, one should reflect on someone in greater distress and remind themselves of this profound saying: "I cried because I had no shoes until I met a man who had no feet."
+Such reflection can be humbling and bring perspective.

-An hour of pain can feel as long as a day of pleasure if we let it.
-The secret of success is learning how to use pain and pleasure instead of having pain and pleasure use us.
-When we do that, we are in control of our life.
-If not, life controls us!
+An hour of pain can stretch endlessly, just as a day of pleasure can feel fleeting—depending on how we perceive it.
+The key to success lies in learning to master pain and pleasure rather than allowing them to master us.
+When we take charge, we control our lives; if not, life controls us.

 pada vigrahaH: